jquery/learn.jquery.com/page/events/event-helpers.md

 	"attribution": [ "jQuery Fundamentals" ]
 }</script>

-jQuery offers two event-related helper functions that save you a few keystrokes.
+jQuery offers a few event-related helper functions that save you a few keystrokes.
+Here is an example of one, the `.hover()` function.

 ### `.hover()`